 Reload system environment using this command.
 It will set the required environment variables to use nvm on the system.

-Now install required version of node.js.
-Below command will install node.js 6.9.5 LTS on your system.
+Now install the node.js version you need to use for running node.js application.
+Below command will install node.js 6.11.0 the LTS release on your system.

-Repeat the above command with the different-2 node.js version to install multiple versions of node.js.
+Repeat the above command with the different-2 node.js versions to install multiple versions of node.js on your system.

 Now verify current active version of node.js